 As an accompaniment serve with sliced cucumber, sliced white cabbage, green beans and Thai basil leaves.

-Thai’s eat a lot of raw vegetables with Larb which is why it’s a fairly healthy meal and if chicken is used it has even fewer calories.
+Thai’s eat a lot of raw vegetables with Larb which is why it’s a fairly healthy meal and if a chicken is used it has even fewer calories.

 It is an ideal dish if you are watching the calories as are many Thai dishes.